ricardomongza99/twitter-reloaded/README.md

 # :bird: Twitter Reloaded

 Twitter Reloaded is a Twitter clone project built using Django, Python, and SQLite.
 The project aims to implement core Twitter features, such as creating tweets, replying to tweets, and displaying tweets as threads.
+Also includes an event list for all user actions and a reports dashboard displaying different statistics.

 ## :star: Features